Laravel-Backpack/docs/6.x/base-about.md

 <a name="admin-account"></a>
 ## Admin Account

-When logged in, the admin can click his/her name to go to his "account" page.
+When logged in, the admin can click on their name to go to their "account" page.
 There, they will be able to do a few basic operations: change name, email or password.

 <a name="change-name-and-email"></a>
 ### Change Name and Email